-Requirements The subsidy standard must provide for the smallest number of bedrooms needed to house the family without overcrowding, must comply with HQS space requirements, and must be applied consistently for all families of the same size and composition.
+- Requirements The subsidy standard must provide for the smallest number of bedrooms needed to house the family without overcrowding, must comply with HQS space requirements, and must be applied consistently for all families of the same size and composition.
 There must be at least one bedroom or living/sleeping room of appropriate size for each two persons.
-Persons of opposite sex, other than husband and wife or children age six or younger will not be required to occupy the same bedroom or living/sleeping room.

-- (a) Exceptions The Authority will consider requests for an exception to the subsidy standards on a case-by-case basis.
+Persons of opposite sex, other than husband and wife or children age six or younger will not be required to occupy the same bedroom or living/sleeping room. - (a) Exceptions The Authority will consider requests for an exception to the subsidy standards on a case-by-case basis.
 The family must request an exception to the subsidy standards in writing.
 The request should explain the reason for the request and how a larger/smaller unit would improve the current circumstances of the household.
 The Authority may grant an exception from the established subsidy standards if it is determined that an exception is justified because of the age, sex, health, handicap, or relationship of household members or other personal circumstances.
-However, for a single person, other than a disabled or elderly person or remaining family member, the exception may not override the limitation that family unit size for any family consisting of a single person must be either a zero or one-bedroom unit. - (b) Live in Aides A live-in aide is defined as a person approved by the Authority who resides in the unit to care for a "family member" who is disabled or at least 50 years of age and who: (1) Is determined to be essential to the care and well-being of the person(s); (2) Is not obligated for support of the person(s); and (3) Who would not be living in the unit except to provide necessary support services.
+However, for a single person, other than a disabled or elderly person or remaining family member, the exception may not override the limitation that family unit size for any family consisting of a single person must be either a zero or onebedroom unit. - (b) Live in Aides A live-in aide is defined as a person approved by the Authority who resides in the unit to care for a "family member" who is disabled or at least 50 years of age and who:(1) Is determined to be essential to the care and well-being of the person(s); (2) Is not obligated for support of the person(s); and (3) Who would not be living in the unit except to provide necessary support services.

 A health care provider must document the need for a live-in aide.
-Accordingly, HAGC will seek a "Verification of Need for Live-In Aide" from a health care provider.
+Accordingly, the Authority will seek a "Verification of Need for Live-In Aide" from a health care provider as a reasonable accommodation.
 Live-in aides will be verified at intake and during the participant's reexamination so long as a live-in aide is needed.

-Once the participant is determined to be eligible for a live-in aide, HAGC will determine whether the specific individual indentified by the family as an aide is eligible by conducting a background /criminal check.
-HAGC may disapprove a particular person as a live-in aide if s/he has: (1) committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program; (2) committed drug-related criminal activity or violent criminal activity; or (3) currently owes rent or other amounts to the PHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act.
+Once the participant is determined to be eligible for a live-in aide, the Authority will determine whether the specific individual indentified by the family as an aide is eligible by conducting a background /criminal check.
+The Authority may disapprove a particular person as a live-in aide if s/he has: (1) committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program; (2) committed drug-related criminal activity or violent criminal activity; (3) currently owes rent or other amounts to the PHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act; (4) violated any family obligations under the program as published under CFR 982.551; (5) been convicted of manufacturing or producing methamphetamine, on the premises of an assisted housing project; (6) been evicted from any federally subsidized housing program for any reason; (7) been identified as someone who has to register as a sex offender; (8) is not qualified to provide the needed care

-Once the particular aide is deemed eligible, HAGC will require the participant to complete a live-in aide certification form.
+Once the particular aide is deemed eligible, Authority will require the participant to complete a live-in aide certification form.